zalyoung/gitlab-handbook/content/handbook/sales/field-operations/sales-operations/deal-desk.md

   - If the deal contains discounts that require approval, please submit the quote for approval using the button on the quote.
 The quote must be approved before the PDF can be generated.
     - In the case of reseller deals, please obtain the approvals in Chatter based on the approval matrix.
   - **Order Form Manual Edits**
     - Please note that Sales reps may only generate PDF versions of the Order Form.
-If you require special wording or other manual edits, please make the request by tagging @Sales-Support in chatter.
+If you require special wording or other manual edits, please make the requesting support from DD on the Account or Opportunity level.

 ##### Prorata calculation of add-on order forms